SystemsApproach/ops/lifecycle.rst

 .. sidebar:: Implementation Details Matter

-    *We are purposely not doing a deep-dive into the individual tools that are assembles into the Lifecycle Management subsystem, but details do often matter.
+    *We are purposely not doing a deep-dive into the individual tools that are assembled into the Lifecycle Management subsystem, but details do often matter.
 Our experience with Fleet offers a good example.
 As a careful reader may have noticed, we could have used Jenkins to trigger Fleet to deploy an upgraded application,